brotherlogic/pictureframe/README.md

 # PictureFrame

 Pictureframe shows pictures - mainly from DropBox.
+I use IFTTT to push pictures to dropbox and then to the frame.